ivnsch/SwiftCharts/README.md

 2. Commit changes to a branch in your fork
 3. Push your code and make a pull request

-## Todos:

-There are quite a lot of things that can be done, but here the main prios:

-- Dynamic adding/removing of chart points.
-- Lazy loading, EC.
-- Allow to set initial content view size that exceeds the chart's boundaries without having to use zoom.
-- macOS support.
-- Improve documentation.
-- Write a tutorial.
-- Objective-C support?
-I have gotten out of touch with Obj-C and don't even remember what exactly has to be done to add compatibility.
-If it doesn't require any major structural changes, it's also welcome.

-If you want to help with any of these, feel free to open an issue to request for assistance.
-Happy to give an introduction to the internals and explain any parts of the library that may not be clear.
-It would be also possible to e.g. open a Slack channel for real time cooperation.

-Nice to have also, a zooming & panning refactoring to use a global transformation matrix instead of the current separate axes / content view transforms.
-This is only to improve code quality.
-It may sound easy but due to some implementation details of SwiftCharts it is a bit complicated.
-More details [here](http://stackoverflow.com/questions/41337146/apply-transform-matrix-to-core-graphics-drawing-and-subview).
+SwiftCharts has got now some [projects](https://github.com/i-schuetz/SwiftCharts/projects) to plan features and improvements.
+Feel free to grab any of these topics even if it's just to add feedback.
+You can open an issue for this.
+Other options like opening a Slack channel are possible.

 ## Created By:

 Ivan Schütz

-#### :fire: If you need something special or just help with your charts, you can [hire me!](http://www.ivanschuetz.com/contact-impressum.php)
+If you need something special or just help with your charts, you can [hire me!](http://www.ivanschuetz.com/contact-impressum.php)

 ## Credits: